jfardello/Dardrive/doc/source/usage.rst

 Getting statistics
 ------------------

-Stats are calculated for each backup type, and jobid, archives that have been deleted from the database are no longer tracked, e.g., after a full backup incrementals are deleted and the incremental statistic for that job are lost.
+Stats are saved for each successfull job, which means dar status 0 and 11, and they persist backup rotation.

-Stats are reported by the stats command, 00:00:00 values means that dardrive has no information to calculate time averages yet.
+They can be globaly reseted whith the `reset_stats` command, and displayed by the `show stats` command, which may be filtered by job.

 Email Integration